sanishchirayath1/finalProjectCS50/README.md

 The project showcases 6 buttons and 2 sliders
 1) New Array: Creates new array with random numbers each time
-2) buttons to visualize each sorts
+2) Buttons to visualize each sorts
-3)slider for resizing the array
+3) Slider for resizing the array
-4)slider for changing the speed of sort
+4) Slider for changing the speed of sort

 I hope to implement notes on each algorithms in the website itself so that people can more info about each sorting algorithms in the website itself.
 I have hosted the website on github.
 And i will be updating it. https://sanishchirayath1.github.io/sorting-visualiser/